 Chase Ultimate Rewards has 10 airline transfer partners.
 Southwest is one of the Chase Ultimate Rewards transfer partners.
 This means that you can transfer your Chase Ultimate Rewards to your Southwest Rapid Rewards account at a 1:1 ratio.
 Then you can use the Southwest Rapid Rewards points to book flights just like you would if you were earning Southwest Rapid Rewards points from Southwest credit cards.

 The obvious choice for amassing Southwest Rapid Rewards points would be Southwest co-branded credit cards from Chase.
 But other than those trying to earn a Southwest Companion Pass, most people would benefit more by opening a transferable Chase Ultimate Rewards earning card.

-The current welcome offer on the Chase Sapphire Preferred card is 80,000 Ultimate Rewards points.
-Plus, earn $50 in statement credits towards grocery store purchases.
+The current welcome offer on the Chase Sapphire Preferred card is 100,000 Ultimate Rewards points.
 The Chase Sapphire Preferred credit card also earns 2 points per dollar on Southwest flights.
 But you get 2 points per dollar on all travel, not just Southwest flights.
 Also, earn 2 points per dollar at restaurants.